testdeck/testdeck-site/pages/guide/advanced_suite.md

   test() {
   }
 }

+@suite
+@skip(isCondition)
+class ConditionallySkippedSuite {

+  @test
+  test() {
+  }
+}

 {% endhighlight %}

 {:.toc}
 ## Focused Suites {% include support-all.html %}

+A suite can be marked as focused.
+A focused suite, without any tests will not show up in the report.

+The `@only` decorator takes an optional boolean parameter.
+That way one can make individual suites focused based on a given condition.

 {% highlight TypeScript linenos %}
 import { suite, test, only } from '@testdeck/mocha';